 3. Stop Talking to Vendors, Start Talking to Leaders

 Kick the VARs and technology vendors out of your company, right now.
 Most importantly, restrict their access to your team.
 Technology salespeople feed upon the weaker members of your team.
 Every free lunch is another push to get you to buy technologies you either do not need or are unprepared to manage.

 Rather, start talking with leaders, thinkers, and scientists.
 Teach your team how to analyze, communicate, and inspire.
 One of the best security videos I ever watched had nothing to do with security.
 It was Simon Sinek’s Start with Why.

 The difference between amateurs and professionals is that amateurs know everything, professional know their limitations.

 If you are not sure what to do, then be honest with yourself.
 It is not weak to say “I need help.”
 We are uncertain because life is uncertain.
 Cybersecurity is complex.
 It is foolish to think you, or anybody, can know everything.

 Great leaders are humble leaders.
 They say things like “I don’t know, but let’s find out” or “I want to hear your ideas.”
 They also engage people who can help them.
 And help means good SecOps, not another piece of equipment.

 Stop the infernal treadmill of pointless audits and assessments for the sake of doing an audit.
 Start pushing yourself and your team with tests that genuinely evaluate readiness and capability.
 Get out of the comfort zone, and get into the discomfort zone.
 You will never improve if you do not test your limitations.

 Information security is not a sham.
 We have let it become a sham.
-With each new product we mire down our creativity and ingenuity, because we expect somebody else to do it.
-We believe the technology will save us.
+With each new product, we mire down our creativity and ingenuity, because we expect somebody else to do it.
+We believe technology will save us.